jerv13/folio-rest/notes.md

     - May allow user registration
     - May allow for comments system
         - Utilize pagination
+    - Must expose cofiguration required by client as API and and JS file
+    - Must expose available end-point to client as key value object ({ "key": "api_path", ...})
+    - Should have good documentation

 - Database:
     - Must utilize data from DB
     - Should use Redis DB
     - Must have good security for write
     - Must not expose DB directly to web
+    - Should have good documentation

 Nice to haves:
 --------------